WINS-FM: 92.3 Free-FM

-"Free FM" was using guest hosts for the 10 p.m. to Midnight time slot.
+Free FM was using guest hosts for the 10 p.m. to midnight time slot.
 March 2, 2007, was the last day for the Penn Jillette show on "Free FM" and CBS Radio stations.
-The following Monday, WFNY-FM expanded the guest host time slot by an hour, making it 9 p.m. to Midnight.
+The following Monday, WFNY-FM expanded the guest host time slot by an hour, making it 9 p.m. to midnight.

-In April 2007, during an interview with a local band "A Brief Smile" on The Dog House, hosts JV and Elvis directed numerous homophobic insults at the band's bassist.
+In April 2007, during an interview with a local band, A Brief Smile, on The Dog House, hosts JV and Elvis directed numerous homophobic insults at the band's bassist.
 The hosts referred to the bassist as "Fag Number 1" and asked, "How many badges of honor do you have in your colon?" and kicked him out of the studio.
 After playing a song by the band the hosts also called the bass part "a little faggy."
 The bass player returned to the studio, stated he was bisexual and that he found their use of the word "faggot" offensive.
 Gay rights groups such as GLAAD criticized the show as being homophobic for their remarks.

-JV and Elvis were later suspended on April 30 over a six-minute prank phone call peppered with ethnic and sexual slurs to a Chinese restaurant, after numerous Chinese American advocacy groups complained to CBS demanding the hosts be fired.
+JV and Elvis were later suspended on April 30, over a six-minute prank phone call peppered with ethnic and sexual slurs to a Chinese restaurant, after numerous Chinese American advocacy groups complained to CBS demanding the hosts be fired.

-Beginning May 7, "Free FM" started using guest hosts 9 a.m. to Noon to replace The Dog House.
+Beginning May 7, Free FM started using guest hosts 9 a.m. to noon to replace The Dog House.
 On May 12, 2007, AP News reported that CBS Radio spokeswoman Karen Mateo said, "The Dog House with JV and Elvis will no longer be broadcast [on Free-FM]."
-CBS fired JV and Elvis, as well as the producer of The Dog House, after numerous complaints were received from various civil rights groups.
+CBS fired JV and Elvis as well as the producer of The Dog House, after numerous complaints were received from various civil rights groups.

 On May 15, 2007, XM Satellite Radio suspended the Opie and Anthony Show for 30 days because of comments made by a homeless man about raping Secretary of State Condoleezza Rice and First Lady Laura Bush made on an uncensored May 9 broadcast.
 Their suspension was effective immediately.
-During this time, CBS Radio kept the show on from 6 a.m. to 9 a.m.
+During this time, CBS Radio kept the show on from 6 a.m. to 9 am.
 However, it was not simulcast on XM.